Countless senior citizens still work hard beyond retirement age to support themselves. (Photo: Tai Ngai Lung)

 Oxfam works to build a fairer society in Hong Kong.
 We believe that an affluent city like Hong Kong should guarantee a decent life for all citizens.

-Yet in 2017, according to the Hong Kong Poverty Situation Report for 2017, 20.1 per cent of Hong Kong’s population, or almost 1.4 million people lived in poverty prior to policy intervention.
-After policy intervention, however, more than 1 million people still live in poverty.
-In 2016, Hong Kong’s Gini coefficient stood at 0.539 – 0.002 higher than five years ago; this is the highest in 45 years, clearly indicating that Hong Kong's is one the most unequal developed economies in the world.
+Yet in 2017, according to the Hong Kong Poverty Situation Report for 2017, 14.7 per cent of Hong Kong’s population, or more than 1 million people lived in poverty after policy intervention.
+In 2016, Hong Kong’s Gini coefficient before tax and welfare transfer stood at 0.539 – 0.002 higher than five years ago; after tax and welfare transfer Hong Kong’s Gini coefficient still stood at 0.473, which are both the highest in 45 years, clearly indicating that Hong Kong's is one the most unequal developed economies in the world.

 Oxfam Hong Kong believes that one of the signs of success in a society is a narrow gap between the rich and poor; success should not be based on the exploitation of the poorest.
 In a fair society, nobody should be left behind, even when it experiences growth, development and prosperity.